possible mirror

 Picture

-The mirror and the stripe panel frames can be rotated, slide laterally, and be displayed in a portrait or landscape format.
-The panels can also touch or be shown with a gap.
+These split battens allow each of the units to be displayed in alternative ways, and they can be easily changed when desired.
+The mirror and the stripe panels can be rotated, slide laterally, and be displayed in a portrait or landscape format.
+The panels may also touch, as illustrated, or be shown with a gap.

 enquire